Mature Student Office

 Meet Your Support Staff

 This year we will be holding our event on the 12th July, 6.00pm - 8.00pm in The Seed Room, Albert College, Glasnevin Campus.
-Tea/Coffee will be served.
-Once you receive your CAO offer you will be sent an email invitation.
-Registration is required.
+Once you receive your CAO offer you can register for a place at this event.

 IT Skills Pre-Entry Assessment

-We offer an onlin IT skills assessment for all incoming mature students.
+We offer an online IT Skills Assessment for all incoming mature students.
 We recommend you complete this assessment so we can tailor our support suite to meet your needs.
-Details are emailed to you once you have received your CAO offer.
-Based on your result you will be offered a Word, Powerpoint and Internet Web Search workshops.
-These are designed to provide you with the basic skills needed to complete assessments and in class presentations.
-If you have any questions or concerns please feel free to contact your mature student officer on 01 700 6987 or 01 884 2336 (Tuesday) email firstname.lastname@example.org.
+Simply complete the online assessments to test your skills are at the required level for DCU.
+Click here for our assessment site.
+If you find you need support with your IT skills you can register for the IT Skills Workshop once you have completed orientation.
+This workshop is designed to provide you with the basic skills needed to complete assessments, submit assignments and send emails.
+You will also learn basic powerpoint to assist you in your class presentations.
+If you have any questions or concerns please feel free to contact your mature student officer on 01 700 6987 or 01 884 2336 (Tuesday) or email firstname.lastname@example.org.

 Mature Student Writing Week